physionetchallenges/physionetchallenges.github.io/2020/index.md

 ## <a name="announcements"></a> Announcements

-__Please note that we have extended the deadline for the unofficial phase of the Challenge to 30 April 2020 at 11:59pm GMT.
-Please see the [rules and deadlines](https://physionetchallenges.github.io/2020/#rules-and-deadlines) for details.__
+We are currently in the hiatus between the unofficial and official phases of the Challenge.

 ## <a name="introduction"></a> Introduction